rte-france/Grid2Op/docs/action.rst

 It is possible to use the :class:`grid2op.Converter` class for such purpose.
 You can have a look at the dedicated documentation.

-We also implemented some "converter" that allow the conversion of some action space into more convenient `gym.spaces` (this is only available if gym is installed of course).
-Please check :class:`grid2op.Converter.GymActionSpace` for more information and examples.

 Detailed Documentation by class
 -------------------------------